Skip to Content

 The Board requires every applicant to provide a Record of Criminal Convictions, and applicants for registration as an intern psychologist will be required to complete an Authorisation to Disclose Information form, which gives the Board authorisation to request disclosure from the NZ Police Vetting Service regarding any interaction you may have had with the NZ Police in the past seven years.
 If you have lived overseas you will need to provide a Police Clearance Certificate (such as FBI Criminal Conviction Information/Fingerprint Information in the USA) or an equivalent form detailing any convictions you have had in any country in which you have lived in the past 5 years.
 In that instance, you need to provide a copy of your request(s) for this information with your application to the programme.

 Enrolments generally open in early October for study beginning in Semester One the following year and will close to new students early in December.
-Please check these dates online from the application processes pages.

 It is especially important that you can verify that your master’s degree (or higher degree) has actually been awarded, or will be before commencing the programme (required for Registration as an Intern Psychologist).